Vladlat1/CMSC-447-Group-2/README.md

 * Most of the python code, database queries, and navigation information is located in "routes.py" (within the app folder)
 * The "templates" folder contains the .html files associated with each page.
 There are various pages depending on the role of the account user.
-* The "operator.html" file has a map embedded with Javascript within the html.
+* The static folder contains the css

 ----
 ## changelog